 I was given an EPC when I bought the property – is it still valid?

-- Yes, EPCs were introduced in 2007 and they are valid for ten years.
-So hold on to it – you won’t need a new one until at least 2017
+- Most probably, yes.
+EPCs were introduced in 2007 and they are valid for ten years.

 How do I find an EPC surveyor and how much will an EPC cost?

 - In England and Wales, the price of an energy performance certificate (EPC) varies according to provider and size of your property.

 - If you leave it to your estate agent to arrange an EPC, keep in mind that they will probably charge commission.
 But prices may be negotiable so don’t be afraid to haggle